cjallen103/FLIP7-DEALERBOT/README.md

     * Click the green `Code` button on this page and select `Download ZIP`, or clone the repository.

 2.  **Setup Arduino IDE**
-    * You must configure your Arduino IDE to work with the Hack Pack hardware.
-Follow the setup instructions provided on the Crunchlabs Discord.
+    * Follow the setup instructions provided on a post in the Crunchlabs Discord.
     * > **Note:** The following Discord link is only accessible to members of the Crunchlabs Discord server.
 [Link to Arduino Setup Instructions](https://discord.com/channels/1229106258749948056/1367718391196029030/1367718391196029030).

 3.  **Upload to Dealerbot**